 Church Architecture

 Exterior of the church is pristine white to symbolise the immaculate Virgin Mary.
 The front facade has three stories.
-A large church bell occupies the bell tower in the middle.
+A large bell occupies middle of the bell tower.
+The church houses the ancient bell that was removed from the Augustinian ruins of the Church of Our Lady of Grace in Old Goa.
 There are two smaller bell towers on either side.
+The steps are probably shaped after the Nossa Senhora da Peneda Sanctuary in Penada and the Bom Jesus do Monte church in Braga, Portugal.

 The interior of the church has a simple design.
 Mother Mary occupies the main altar.
-The two altars on either side are assigned to Jesus’s Crucifixion and Our Lady of the Rosary.
-There are marble statues of St. Paul and St. Peter on the sides.
+There are two other altars on either side of the main altar.
+The two altars are assigned to Jesus’s Crucifixion and Our Lady of the Rosary.
+Marble statues of St. Paul and St. Peter flank the two altars.